 - Select the platform – Windows 10.

-Click on the NEXT button to continue to the next page, where we define rules of Intune filters to find out Azure Virtual Desktop (AVD/WVD) single session Windows 10 VM based on the display name.
+Click on the NEXT button to continue to the next page, where we define the rules of Intune filters to find out Azure Virtual Desktop (AVD/WVD) single session Windows 10 VM based on the display name.

 Create Filter Rules – Azure Virtual Desktop Single Session Windows 10

 Let’s create the filter rules; you can use the rule builder or rule syntax text box to create or edit the filtering rule.
 Let’s go into the configuration of rules for Windows 10 single session VMs.